sstangl/openpowerlifting/docs/configuring-a-federation.md

 ## Creating the federation's meet data directory

 Create a new directory in `opl-data/meet-data`.
-The name of this directory should be the `serializable` parameter to the `strum` attribute added earlier to the `Federation` enum.
+The name of this directory should be the `serialize` parameter to the `strum` attribute added earlier to the `Federation` enum.